kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

 ## Steps

-### Create a workload
+### Create a Workload

-1. Export the namespace where you want to deploy the HTTPBin Service:
+1. Export the name of the namespace in which you want to deploy the HTTPBin Service:

     ```
     export NAMESPACE={NAMESPACE_NAME}
     ```

-2. Create a namespace with istio-injection enabled and deploy the HTTPBin:
+2. Create a namespace with Istio injection enabled and deploy the HTTPBin Service:

     ```
     kubectl create ns $NAMESPACE